List of colossal squid specimens and sightings: Later developments

 Perhaps the best video of a live colossal squid is that of an animal (#21) recorded at the surface in the D'Urville Sea off Antarctica in January 2008.
 The squid was pulled to the surface feeding on a line-caught toothfish.
 The video is likely the first to show a colossal squid swimming freely, and records the animal performing a slow roll on its longitudinal axis.
 Initially light-coloured, the squid quickly turned blood red (possibly a stress response) before returning to a light pink after lingering at the surface for a short time, thence slowly retreated to deeper water.

 Another giant specimen, a female measuring 3.5 m in total length and weighing 350 kg, was recovered intact in 2014 (#27).
 It had eyes 37 cm across—the largest ever recorded.
 Its 3.5-hour dissection at the Museum of New Zealand Te Papa Tongarewa was live streamed on YouTube.
 Since then, several more colossal squid have been filmed or photographed alive at the surface.

-But as far as is publicly known, the colossal squid has never been observed alive in its natural, deep-water habitat, although a number of such recordings of the giant squid have been made in recent years.
-As such, it is the only known extant species of truly giant (>50 kg) cephalopod that has never been filmed in its natural habitat.
+In 2025, the first confirmed sighting of a (juvenile) colossal squid in its natural environment was recorded, with hook arrangement confirming that it was in fact a colossal squid instead of another cranchiid.
+As far as is publicly known, the colossal squid had never been observed alive in its natural, deep-water habitat before then, although a number of such recordings of the giant squid have been made in recent years.
+As such, it was the only known extant species of truly giant (>50 kg) cephalopod that had never been filmed in its natural habitat.